eddiehe99/dlib-whl/README.md

 ## Warning

-It is a matter of luck whether the `.whl` file works on your computer.
+Whether the `.whl` file works on your computer is a matter of luck.

-If the `.whl` file smooth your installation, you could send a e-mail of gratitude to me.
-This is enough to delight me not less than a day.
+If the `.whl` file smooths your installation, you could send an e-mail of gratitude to me.
+This is enough to delight me for not less than a day and makes you incredibly sexually attractive.

-If it does not work, I highly recommend you to download the source code and install by yourself.
-Besides, you could also send a e-mail full of swear words or other trash to me.
+If it does not work, I highly recommend you download the source code and install by yourself.
+Besides, you could also send an e-mail to me to complain.